Let’s start with the basics.

 It Gives You the Chance to Market Your Idea

 You’ve done the hard work.
-You took feedback from your team and tweaked your cookie recipe till it tastes like a little bit of holiday spirit.
+You took feedback from your team and tweaked your cookie recipe until it tasted like a little holiday spirit.
 And now you’re ready to tell the world about your little treat.

-This means you need to add your new dessert to the menu and create awareness among your audience.
+This means you must add your new dessert to the menu and create awareness among your audience.
 Your customers need to know that you have something new to offer.

 Having a prototype for your startup idea lets you do just that!
-You can start marketing your product even before you start the product development process.
+You can start marketing your product before starting the product development process.
 All you need is a solid prototype that will give your audience an idea of what to expect when you finish your product development.